olikraus/stm32g031/enable_boot0/README.md

 As a result the upload via UART can be only done once for an empty device.

 ### Solution:
-Upload and execute this code: It will enable the BOOT0 pin behavior, so that a high level on BOOT0 pin during reset will force the bootloader to execute.
+Upload and execute this code as first and initial flash operation:
+It will enable the BOOT0 pin behavior, so that a high level on BOOT0 pin during reset will force the bootloader to execute.

 The hex file has been generated for the STM32G031, but there are no special dependencies,